David Tavarez

 David Eduardo Tavarez wearing a light patterned shirt and black jacket in front of an archway.

 A first-generation college graduate from Ciudad Juárez, David Tavárez is a linguistic anthropologist and a historian of Latin America.
-His courses and research focus on language, culture and history; Mesoamerican societies; religion and ritual practice; colonial Nahuatl and Zapotec sources; Indigenous intellectuals; and native Christianities and the suppression of Indigenous religions.
-He is the author of the books Rethinking Zapotec Time (2022), The Invisible War (2011), and 60+ peer-reviewed articles and chapters.
-He is also the editor of the forthcoming Oxford Handbook of Ritual Language and Words and Worlds Turned Around (2017), and a co-author of Painted Words (2016), and Chimalpahin's Conquest (2010).
-His research has been funded by awards from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, and the National Science Foundation.
+His research focuses on language, culture, and history; colonial Latin America; Mesoamerica; religion and ritual; Indigenous intellectuals; and Native Christianities.
+Besides more than 60 peer-reviewed articles and book chapters, he is the author of Rethinking Zapotec Time (2022, Texas), which was the recipient of book prizes from LASA, NAISA, and NECLAS, and The Invisible War (2011, Stanford).
+He is also the editor of The Oxford Handbook of Ritual Language (2024, Oxford) and Words and Worlds Turned Around (2017, Colorado), and the co-author of Painted Words (2016, Dumbarton Oaks), and Chimalpahin's Conquest (2010, Stanford).
+His research has been funded by awards from the John Simon Guggenheim Foundation, the National Endowment for the Humanities, the National Science Foundation, and the John Carter Brown Library, among other sponsors.
+He is the co-editor of the journal Anthropological Linguistics and an editorial board member of the Journal of Native American and Indigenous Studies.
+His works in progress include a volume on Indigenous humanism and the production of Nahuatl devotional texts and scholarly commentary in the late sixteenth century, and a critical edition of the Proverbs of Solomon in Nahuatl, the only known Biblical commentary in an Indigenous language of the colonial Americas.

 BA, Harvard University; MA, PhD, University of Chicago